 The Americans of Tocqueville’s time found that doing good for others also benefited themselves most of the time.
 Tocqueville called this “the principle of self-interest rightly understood.”
 If we were to re-adopt this doctrine as a standard of civilized behavior, we would certainly generate less of the gross depravity that arises from the principle of self-interest wrongly understood.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay originally appeared in The Huffington Post and is republished here by gracious permission of the author.